tusen-ai/naive-ui/src/mention/demos/enUS/basic.demo.md

 # Basic Usage

-If `label` is a callback function, input matching will be performed according to `value`.
+If `label` is a render function, the `value` property will be used for matching.

 ```html
 <n-mention :options="options" default-value="@" />